haibol2016/BioinformaticsTrainingWorkshop/lectures/readmes/intro_to_unix_command_line_DB.md

 #### NOTE: Stopping any long-running process on the terminal:
 ---
 Important note, if you accidentally "cat" a very long file, you could be staring a text scrolling by the screen for quite a while!
-Unlike in the Matrix, you won't be able to pick out people's haircolor from the scrolling text, so you'll be twiddling your thumbs for no good reason!
+Unlike in the movie, "the Matrix," you won't be able to pick out people's haircolor from the scrolling text, so you'll be twiddling your thumbs for no good reason!
 If you get in this scenario, Unix gives you a special command to escape: **[control]-C**.

 Just hold down the [control] key and press the "c" key (it does not need to be capital case!).
 That will terminate the running task on your current terminal session.